The Complexity of Computing the Sign of the Tutte Polynomial: Introduction

 In fact, Tutte defined the Tutte polynomial using a different, two-variable parameterisation, in terms of variables~$x$ and~$y$.
 This polynomial is defined for a graph $G=(V,E)$ by

 It is well known (see, for example, \cite[(2.26)]{sokal}) that when $q=(x-1)(y-1)$ and $\gamma=y-1$ we have

 This paper studies the complexity of computing the sign of the (random cluster) Tutte polynomial.
-Figure~\ref{fig:one} gives a map of the $(x,y)$ plane, illustrating our results.\footnote{For convenience, our proofs use the random cluster formulation of the Tutte polynomial~(\ref{eq:Zdef}).
+The definitive statement of our results requires a number of formal definitions and is presented as Theorem~\ref{thm:main} in Section~\ref{sec:mainthm}.
+However, an informal description of Theorem~\ref{thm:main} appears in Figure~\ref{fig:one}, which illustrates the the $(x,y)$ plane divided into a number of regions A--M according to their complexity.\footnote{For convenience, our proofs use the random cluster formulation of the Tutte polynomial~(\ref{eq:Zdef}).
 However, in order to make our results easily comparable to other results in the literature such as~\cite{tutteone} and~\cite{JVW90}, we classify points using the $(x,y)$-coordinatisation of~(\ref{eq:Tdef}).
 This is without loss of generality, since it is easy to go from one coordinate system to the other using~(\ref{eq:ZtoT}).
 However, the reader should note that if $y=1$ then $\gamma=0$ and $q=(x-1)(y-1)=0$ so computing $Z(G;q,\gamma)$ is trivial, whereas the complexity of computing $T(G;x,y)$ is unclear.
 In general, any two-parameter version of the Tutte polynomial will omit some points.
 This issue is discussed further in \cite[Section 1]{binarymatroidtutte}. } The colours depict the complexity of computing the sign of the polynomial for a fixed point $(x,y)$.
 If the point $(x,y)$ is coloured red, then the problem of computing the sign is \#P-hard.
 If the point $(x,y)$ is coloured green, then the problem of computing the sign is in FP .
-Finally, if the point $(x,y)$ is coloured blue, the the problem of computing the sign is NP-complete.
+Finally, if the point $(x,y)$ is coloured blue, then the problem of computing the sign is NP-complete.
 (There are still some points for which we have not resolved the complexity --- these are coloured white.)

+To resolve any ambiguities in Figure~\ref{fig:one}, a formal description of the regions appearing there is provided in Figure~\ref{fig:regions}.
+For each region of interest, the condition for a point $(x,y)$ to belong to that region is given.
+Note that $q$ is used to denote $(x-1)(y-1)$.

 Once again, there are ramifications for the complexity of approximating the Tutte polynomial.
 Since an FPRAS for $Z(G;q,\gamma)$ gives a randomised algorithm for computing its sign, we can again deduce that there is no FPRAS for points that are coloured red (unless there is a randomised polynomial-time algorithm for exactly solving every problem in \#P).
 By contrast, for all of the points that are coloured green or blue, we also show that the problem of computing $Z(G;q,\gamma)$ is in the complexity class $\numPQ$.
 Thus, the polynomial can be approximated in polynomial-time using an NP oracle.